MingYuanTina/Project/README.md

 # Project

-	A list of small projects worked during 3B school term
+	A list of small projects worked during 3B term
 	CS341:
 	# A program contained a collection of algorithm design patterns
 	# User interface implemented that allows for user inputs